prep-gh/flowcrypt-docs/content/guide/setup/another-device.md

 toc: true
 ---

+[...] tip good to have several devices

+You should set up FlowCrypt on every device where you want to send and receive encrypted email.

 | Prerequisities
 |:---
 | You know your Pass Phrase from the previous setup.
+See [Forgotten Pass Phrases](/docs/content/troubleshoot/forgot-pass-phrase.html)
 | You have already installed flowcrypt on a second device by following [Install FlowCrypt](install)

+## Steps

-After you click **Continue with Gmail** during installation, you will be presented with:
+After you click `Continue with Gmail` during installation, you will be presented with:

 {{ "setup/recover" | screenshot }}

-Here, enter your Pass Phrase (must be the same as when you initially set up FlowCrypt on this account) and click **Recover Account**.
+Here, enter your Pass Phrase (must be the same as when you initially set up FlowCrypt on this account) and click `Recover Account`.

 {{ "settingup/allset" | screenshot }}